Chapter 16 Adilah: Animals and Laughter

 The scream echoed around the cabins, and everyone stopped what they were doing.

-Adilah came running from the tree line, a look of fear written on her face.
+Adilah came running from the trees, fear on her face.

-“What’s the matter?” asked Harmony, brushing dirt from her hands and standing upright in the vegetable patch.
+“What’s the matter?” called Harmony, brushing dirt from her hands and standing upright in the vegetable patch.

 “Wait, Adilah!
 Wait!”